Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 \subsubsection{Free left regular bands}

-The free monoid on the set $A$, denoted $A^*$, is the set of all words over the alphabet $A$ (including the empty word) with the binary operation of concatenation.
+\nomenclature[L, 11]{$F(A)$}{free left regular band on the set $A$} The free monoid on the set $A$, denoted $A^*$, is the set of all words over the alphabet $A$ (including the empty word) with the binary operation of concatenation.
 By standard universal algebra (or the adjoint functor theorem), there is a \emph{free left regular band monoid} $F(A)$ on the set $A$.
 Let $\rho\colon A^*\to F(A)$ be the canonical surjective homomorphism.
 We claim that the repetition-free words form a cross-section to $\rho$, that is, they constitute a set of normal forms.
 Indeed, $\rho(u)=\rho(\overline{u})$ where $\overline{u}$ is the word obtained from $u$ by removing repetitions as you scan $u$ from left-to-right (for example, $\overline{ababcbac}=abc$) because of the identities $x^2=x$ and $xyx=xy$ satisfied by $F(A)$.